Civic Engagement

 Key Findings

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Estonia, 42% of people say they trust their political institutions, less than the OECD average of 56%.
-High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Estonia was 64% of those registered.
-This figure is lower than the OECD average of 72%.
+Trust in government is essential for social cohesion and well-being.
+High voter turnout is a measure of citizens' participation in the political process.
+In the most recent elections for which data are available, voter turnout in Canada was 68% of those registered.
+This figure is slightly lower than the OECD average.

 Better Policies for Better Lives